tvqt/jacaranda/README.md

 ## Usage

-This scraper requires three environment variables:
+This scraper requires these environment variables:

-* `MORPH_GITHUB_OAUTH_ACCESS_TOKEN` to talk to the GitHub API.
-You must generate a [personal access token](https://github.com/settings/tokens) with the `repo` permission.
 * `MORPH_SLACK_CHANNEL_WEBHOOK_URL` to post the message to a channel in Slack.
 You can get a URL by adding an _Incoming Webhook_ customer integration in your Slack org.
 * `MORPH_LIVE_MODE` determines if the scraper actually posts to the Slack channel `#townsquare` and save to the database